 I wanted the logo to reflect the classic style that is shown in the moodboard.
 The final result is two “N’s” connected to represent the name Neighborhood NYC.
 I chose to have the dots connecting to symbolize community which is what the user will hopefully find after using the app and discovering their ideal neighborhood.

 The palette was kept very classic with black and white but also includes a pop of yellow like you see on the streets in NYC with all of the taxi cabs.
-The soft grey and golden yellow are secondary colours featured a few times on different elements.
+The golden yellow is a secondary colour featured in the graphics.